ViNDam/spliceNeos/README.md

 This project identify the neoantigens that are splicing-specific, patient-specific and associates with patients' survival at the transcript level.
 The list of neoantigens are provided in addition of related molecular information.

 ## Requirements
-* Unix system with conda and Docker installed
+This code requires Unix system with conda and Docker installed, as well as the following softwares.

 conda install python=3.10